Internet2/grouper/ldappc/i2mi-repository/README.txt

 3) Sun jars (mail, smtp, jta)
 	These jars are licensed by Sun under a restrictive license that prevents them from being included in the central repository.
-It's not clear to me that we can legally include these jars in our distribution, but it seems that everyone does it.
+These jars are legal to include in our software, but we had to agree to the Sun license to do it.
+If we moved to later versions of these jars, Sun has a more lenient license and its own repository that we could reference.

 If you need to add a jar to this repository you must create a pom file for it.
 Use the existing pom files as a template.
 The essential elements are the